Koficodeit/HTML-CSS-Project/Mini - Task/Header-Hero Section/Animated Background/Gradient Background/READM.md

 # Hero Section with Shape Divider

 <Description>

-This project showcases a visually appealing Hero Section with a custom Shape Divider implemented using the CSS <clip-path> property.
-The shape divider adds a smooth curve between the hero section and the next content area, enhancing the aesthetic appeal of the web page.
-The current design focuses on creativity and style but is not yet responsive.
+This project showcases the design of a visually appealing Hero Section with an *Animated Gradient Background*.
+The goal was to create a smooth, dynamic, and engaging header or hero section using pure CSS animations.
+While the current implementation is desktop-focused and not responsive, it sets the stage for exploring further animation techniques.

 ### <Features>
-1. `Hero Section`
+1. `Animated Gradient Background`
+ Smooth and visually engaging gradient animations across the hero section.

+2. `Focus on Aesthetic Appeal`
-A captivating header section designed to grab the user's attention.
+A modern design to draw attention to the hero section.

-2. `Custom Shape Divider`
-A curve created with the CSS clip-path property to separate the hero section from the rest of the page.

-3. `Smooth Visual Flow`
-The transition between sections is visually seamless.
+3. `Pure CSS Animations`
+Implemented without the need for external libraries or JavaScript.

+4. `Non-Responsive Layout`
+The design focuses solely on desktop screens, with plans for responsiveness in future tasks.